LalaIAm/cline-novelist/memory-bank/activeContext.md

 ## Active Decisions and Considerations

+### Context Handling Implementation

+- Implemented a modular approach with separate components for segmentation, windowing, summarization and similarity search
+- Prioritized flexibility with configurable strategies for different content types and user preferences
+- Created a balanced token budget allocation system for different context components
+- Used a tiered caching approach to minimize API calls while maintaining context relevance
+- Balanced comprehensiveness and efficiency in context selection
+- Integrated structured metadata with content context for richer AI understanding
+- Chosen an architecture that allows progressive enhancement of context handling capabilities
+- Planned for future integration with streaming responses for better UX

 ### AI Integration Strategy

 - Selected OpenAI as the initial provider for AI assistance features